The 40 Best Irish Whiskeys for 2022

 Aged in Demerara Rum barrels, Tullamore’s whiskey is triple-distilled and a triple blend of pot still, malt and grain Irish whiskey.
 The end result?
 Notes of banana, vanilla, spice and citrus, and you can completely use in lieu of rum in tiki cocktails.

-We may not have loved Conor McGregor’s foray (and he’s out now) into Irish whiskey at first sip, but follow-up drinking sessions put it on par with other, similarly-priced Irish tipples.
-Besides, it was crafted with help from a former operations manager at Guinness, so now you’ve got your drink pairing.
+We may not have loved Conor McGregor’s foray into Irish whiskey at first sip (note: he’s no longer a majority owner), but follow-up drinking sessions put it on par with other, similarly-priced Irish tipples.
+This was crafted with help from a former operations manager at Guinness, so at the very least, you’ve got your drink pairing.

 Almost all whisky on the nose, while the coffee elements come into play as you sip.
 The smoothness of Irish whiskey works well with the rounded flavors of the roasted Arabica beans, and you’re left with a surprisingly dark chocolate note.
 Not robust but overall well balanced and obviously great in an Irish Coffee.

 A classic trait of many Irish whiskies is they’re triple distilled making a light, mellow spirit.
 Paddy’s is a blend of three types of Irish whiskey.
 It’s clean and crisp with lots of toffee.